ionic-team/ionic-framework/core/src/components/menu-controller/readme.md

 ### `enable(enable: boolean, menuId?: string | null | undefined) => Promise<HTMLIonMenuElement | undefined>`

 Enable or disable a menu.
+Disabling a menu will not allow gestures for that menu or any calls to open it.
 This is useful when there are multiple menus on the same side and only one of them should be allowed to open.
 Enabling a menu will automatically disable all other menus on that side.

 #### Parameters